SmittyDeuce/toDoList/README.md

 I imported tabulate because i wanted the ""gui"" to be in the a table format had some trouble initialy because the table would print but each word had its own column.
 In order to fix it i had to iterate though my "menu" list but had to make each element its own list ['option'] => ['add a task] which gave me what i was looking for.

+3/24/2024

+started off trying to get my value error exception to work I was forgetting my else: statement inside my try block which was giving me the issue. now I will work on filling how other errors as well as, Option one which is 'add a task'